 I help my clients first and foremost by working with them wherever they are on their parenting journey--from preparing to become parents, to the postpartum period, and all the way through teen years.
 Wherever you find yourself today, I help you by identifying precisely what you and your family’s unique concerns are, how those concerns came to be, and what needs to change in order for you to find the balance and satisfaction you are seeking.

 I received my doctorate in clinical psychology from the Brooklyn Campus of Long Island University.
 I completed a pre-doctoral internship and postdoctoral fellowship in clinical psychology at Mount Sinai Beth Israel Medical Center, where I obtained advanced training in psychotherapy and neuropsychological assessment.
 I previously held a faculty appointment at The Icahn School of Medicine at Mount Sinai Hospital and as a Supervising Psychologist at Mount Sinai Beth Israel Medical Center, where I provided clinical supervision to psychiatry residents, psychology interns, and psychology externs and oversaw the DBT (Dialectical Behavioral Therapy) program.

 I am trained in psychodynamic and relationship based approaches, behavioral therapies including CBT and DBT, as well as mindfulness techniques.

 I have a decade of experience working in diverse clinical settings, including hospital inpatient and outpatient clinics, college counseling programs, and faculty private practice.
-I currently see clients in my private practice in Pelham, NY as well as through the group practice Octave Health, an innovative clinic with a focus on accessible and quality care located in Midtown Manhattan where I am a staff psychologist on the team.
+I currently see clients at my group practice Upshur Bren Psychology Group in Pelham, NY

 Member of Women’s Mental Health Consortium